CougarTasker/reinforcement-learning-msci-project/notes/research_notes.md

 ## sources

  - Chapter on reinforcement Learning in 'Machine Learning' by Tom Mitchell
+ - Reinforcement Learning An Introduction by Richard S. Sutton and Andrew G. Barto
+   - page: 24
+   - only read up to chaper 8: max